alexandruionica/cloudbackup/private_documentation/docs/architecture.md

 ### remote_files

 The `remote_files` table contains a listing of all remote stored copies of the files (basically the backups).
 A file from the `files` table can have multiple entries in the `remote_files` table due to multiple versions of said file being backed up.
-There is one case where entries in the `remote_files` tables won't have any more a corresponding entry in the `files` table and that is when the local file got deleted.
+There is one case where entries in the `remote_files` tables won't have any more a corresponding entry in the `files` table and that is when the local file got deleted but we still have backed up copies of said file and a restore might request the file to be restored.